-‘We want to go to Disneyland’, say the kids.
+We want to go to Disneyland’, say the kids.
 That’s ok, but you’re the one that has to sort out work so that before you go and after you come back is not a nightmare, find the best deal, organise the flights, book the car park, pack, find the money to pay for it, drive to the airport, drive back, unpack, change back the unused currency, and so on.

   #6 – Action on How to Stop Procrastinating: Identify what’s in it for you.
 If there’s not enough in it for you, can there be more?
 Can you delegate?
-Can you automate?
+Are you able to automate?
 Can you get more reward/credit for you?
 Or do you accept that it’s a JFDI and just do it?

   7. You Don’t Have All the Information

   ‘What time does the park close?’, ‘When is the exclusive hour?’, ‘What time are the shows’? – These are the types of questions you may ask at theme park.
 Similar with a big task, they’ll be information that you need and typically we just start by firing off emails to get what we need.

   #7 – Action on How to Stop Procrastinating: Make a list of the information that you have and don’t have.
 Decide on the 80:20 of that information and ‘get the hares running’ by asking for that information now so that you will have it when you need it.